GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 ### 4. AI Governance

-AI Governance is the set of policies, roles, processes, responsibilities, and technical controls that define how AI systems are used safely and responsibly inside an organization.
+AI Governance is the set of policies, roles, processes, responsibilities and technical controls that define how AI systems are used safely and responsibly inside an organization.

-This topic connects GenAI security with governance concepts such as acceptable use policies, access control, data classification, monitoring, risk assessment, accountability, and continuous improvement.
+This topic connects GenAI security with governance concepts such as acceptable use policies, access control, data classification, monitoring, risk assessment, accountability and continuous improvement.

 File: